-People have long debated which is the best operating system for developers.
+Developers have long debated what is the best operating system.

 - What is an operating system?